 This has been a wonderful book to research and write.
 It even has a family of mastiffs in it — my first book with dogs, but definitely not my last.

 A Good Place is Volume III of Helena’s Stories: books based on true family stories that personalize documented historic events.
 Volume I is A Perfect Plan, Volume II is Rule!, and Volume IV will be Promise, which should be out by 2020.
-The menu in my blog’s heading will take you more information about Helena’s Stories and the projects those stories started.
+The menu in my blog’s heading will take you more information about Helena’s Stories and the projects those stories started, as well as to my newsletter, Thoughts on History.

 Dog sketches by Adriaen van de Velde, undated (ca 1665).
 Sourced from https//www.the-athenaeum.org